Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 - The use of any audio or mechanical device to attract or disturb wildlife is prohibited.

 The use of audio devices to attract wildlife has the potential to cause bodily injury, energy loss, a decrease in food intake, habitat avoidance and abandonment, and reproductive losses.
+The use of audio devices for other purposes may disturb wildlife with impacts as described above.

 Vaping, E-Cigarettes and Electronic Nicotine Delivery Systems (ENDS):